October 2022

 Taylor R. Randall was selected by the Utah Board of Higher Education as the 17th president of the University of Utah in August 2021.
 An award-winning educator, innovative leader, and champion of higher education, he comes to the position with more than two decades of experience at the U, serving as both dean of and an accounting professor in the David Eccles School of Business.
 He is the first alumnus since 1973 to serve as president.

-Randall began his tenure building on the momentum established by his predecessors, declaring a bold vision to make the U a top 10 public university with unsurpassed societal impact.
-His strategy outlines three objectives: to inspire a new generation of students by revolutionizing the student experience, innovate and generate discoveries that change the world, and impact the lives of all 3.3 million Utahns.
+Randall began his tenure by declaring a bold vision to make the U a top 10 public university with unsurpassed societal impact.
+His strategy outlines three objectives: to inspire a new generation of students by revolutionizing the student experience, innovate and generate discoveries that change the world, and serve our state to impact the lives of all 3.4 million Utahns.
 The vision includes goals to increase enrollment to 40,000 students and secure $1 billion in research funding annually.

 Since his inauguration in March of 2022, Randall has achieved significant milestones on strategic initiatives: